fredrik-hjarner/Zynthinator/README.md

 Not finished at all.
 I've made a stable ground.
 I can use it but I have not concentrated upon making it user-friendly for others yet.

+If you want it to be more user-friendly, one certain way of achieving that it to add an **issue** in which you explain the problem.
+That will give me motivation.

 ### Goals

 - Allow to create interesting sounds by combining and mixing basic waveforms with Web Audio API.